sbuyansky/casterdash/README.md

-SporCast
+Casterdash
 ========

-Sporcle Wrapper for Chromecast
+Balderdash-type game for Chromecast